richierich113/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 12-file_type script prints the type of the file iamafile which is found in the /tmp directory The 13-symbolic_link script creates a symbolic link to /bin/ls, named __ls__ in the current working directory The 14-copy_html script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+The 100-lets_move script moves all files beginning with an uppercase letter to the directory /tmp/u